Jump to sectionWhat is workplace wellness?

 6. Provide opportunities at ALL levels of the company

-Let’s be plain: everyone should be welcome to participate in whatever programming you offer.
-This includes your executives to your support staff.
+Let’s be plain: everyone should be welcome to participate in whatever programming you offer, from your executives to your support staff.

 Stress management, healthy eating, and physical activity are important to everyone, regardless of employment status or job title.